How to Calculate a Robot's Forward Kinematics in 5 Easy Steps

 Step 2: Figure out your axes

 The next key step is to draw the axes onto each joint.
 The DH approach assigns a different axis to each movable joint.

 If you set up your axes correctly then working with the robot will be easy.
 Set them up incorrectly and you will suffer countless headaches.
-These axes will be required by simulators, inverse kinematic solvers and even other researchers (nobody wants to solve a Forward Kinematic solution if someone else has already done it).
+These axes will be required by simulators, inverse kinematic solvers, and your colleagues on your team (nobody wants to solve a Forward Kinematic solution if someone else has already done it).